pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"invalid-metaclass"+OR+"E1139")

 ### [E1200](#E1200) (logging-unsupported-format)<a name="E1200"></a>
-Unsupported logging format character %r (%#02x) at index %d Used when an unsupported format character is used in a logging statement format string.
+Unsupported logging format character %r (%#02x) at index %d.

+Used when an unsupported format character is used in a logging statement format string.

 **:x: Incorrect code**